michaellambgelo/michaellambgelo.github.io/_posts/2022-03-07-introducing-status_michaellamb_dev.md

 category : cluster computing
 ---

+Using Docker, I wanted to create a new subdomain pointing to my Pi cluster to show the uptime for the cluster.

 ## What is Docker

 Docker combines an application and its depdencies in a package which can be executed in a isolated container runtime.